jamargoochIT/azure-setup/README.md

 Now we’re going to create the client virtual machine.
 This process is going to be similar to creating the domain controller.
-The fields we’ll need to fill out are:
+The fields we’ll need to fill out are:<br>

-Resource Group – make sure this is the same resource group we created.
+- Resource Group – make sure this is the same resource group we created.
-Virtual Machine Name – You can name it whatever you want but we’ll use client-1.
+- Virtual Machine Name – You can name it whatever you want but we’ll use client-1.
-Region – Make sure it’s the same as what we selected for our resource group, virtual network, and domain control.
+- Region – Make sure it’s the same as what we selected for our resource group, virtual network, and domain control.
-Image – Windows 10 Pro, version 22H2 – x64 Gen2
+- Image – Windows 10 Pro, version 22H2 – x64 Gen2

 ![18](https://github.com/user-attachments/assets/82e6bf9b-56ca-4985-9d75-ed92f1be7b8c)<br><br><br><br>

-Now we’ll scroll down to the next section to the next fields we need to fill out will be the same as last time:
+Now we’ll scroll down to the next section to the next fields we need to fill which are same as last time:<br>

+- Size – Here, we’ll choose Standard_E2s_v3 – 2 vcpus, 16GiB memory.
+This is basically going to affect the speed of the Virtual machine, having 2 virtual CPUs with 16 Gigabytes of memory will be fine for what we’re going to need it for.
+- Username – You can type what you want here and for the passwords.
+- Password
+- Confirm Password
 ![19](https://github.com/user-attachments/assets/ce47e26d-4462-4dea-a1b1-52298840722d)<br><br><br><br>

-Size – Here, we’ll choose Standard_E2s_v3 – 2 vcpus, 16GiB memory.
-This is basically going to affect the speed of the Virtual machine, having 2 virtual CPUs with 16 Gigabytes of memory will be fine for what we’re going to need it for.
-Username – You can type what you want here and for the passwords.
-Password
-Confirm Password

 We have one additional step; we need to click the box that says:
 ![20](https://github.com/user-attachments/assets/371b1b11-4af4-4db0-9ebc-1aff4c7a3c3b)<br><br><br><br>

-When we’ve done that, we’ll click Next: Disks >
+When we’ve done that, we’ll click Next: Disks ><br>

 Again, we’re going to skip this page because what we’re looking for is on the next page.
-Click Next: Networking >
+Click Next: Networking ><br>

 On the networking page, we’re looking to make sure that the Virtual Network is set to the same one we created.
 In my case it was vm-network.

 ![21](https://github.com/user-attachments/assets/f3d5f076-5f5b-4af8-a6dc-033fb7fe9e80)<br><br><br><br>

 Once we’ve done that, the process is the same as the domain controller: We’ll click the blue button at the bottom labeled Review + create.
-On the next page Azure will begin the validation process once, it’s completed press the blue button at the bottom labeled create.
+On the next page Azure will begin the validation process once, it’s completed press the blue button at the bottom labeled create.<br><br><br>

-Quick Tip --
+**Quick Tip** -- <br>
-If you get this error message:
+If you get this error message:<br>
 ![22](https://github.com/user-attachments/assets/efb02529-73ae-42ee-9e56-0c61fffe77aa)<br><br><br><br>

-What we’ll need to do is go back to the basics tab (we can click on the basics tab that’s highlighted in the image above) and click the box that says:
+What we’ll need to do is go back to the basics tab (we can click on the basics tab that’s highlighted in the image above) and click the box that says:<br>
 ![20](https://github.com/user-attachments/assets/ae06a294-f872-41a9-b413-ac1b390419a1)<br><br><br><br>

-If it’s already checked, uncheck it and check it again.
+If it’s already checked, uncheck it and check it again.<br>
-Once, we’ve done that, we can simply press review + create.
+Once, we’ve done that, we can simply press review + create.<br>

-Quick Tip Over ----
+**Quick Tip Over** ----<br><br><br>

-Next up, we’ll want to set the DCs (Domain Controller) private IP address to static.
+Next up, we’ll want to set the DCs (Domain Controller) private IP address to static.<br>
 We’re going to do this because A static IP address for the Domain Controller ensures its address never changes, so our network can always easily find it.
 This helps avoid problems with connecting to it or using services that rely on it, such as DNS.
-It also makes troubleshooting simpler if any issues come up.
+It also makes troubleshooting simpler if any issues come up.<br>

 Okay, now we’ll go to the Virtual Machines page.
 ![23](https://github.com/user-attachments/assets/f620db72-0afa-4d50-9e88-534107282a61)<br><br><br><br>